 Our Analysis and Test Results

 We like the mini printer concept.
-We think that a picture is not a photo until you print it, and mini printers like this one make that easier than ever.
+We think that a picture is not a photograph until you print it, and mini printers like this one make that easier than ever.
 Additionally, we like that you can do some creative edits on your phone before printing.

 Another check in the pro column for the HP Sprocket — and mini printers in general — is that it is easy to set-up.
-The process is as simple as downloading an app onto your phone and then connecting to the printer via Bluetooth.
+The process is as simple as downloading an app onto your phone and connecting to the printer via Bluetooth.
 That's it.

 Simply put, this printer did not fare well in our evaluations.
-It's color renditions were pretty bad, and the black and white test images came out looking bazaar.
+Its color renditions were pretty bad, and the black and white test images came out looking bazaar.
 Suffice it to say that this machine is not cut out for printing in grayscale.

 — Nick Miley, Jason Peters and Austin Palmer